 2. Return of capital

-Another feature of preference shares is that, in the event of the company being wound up, holders of preference shares are entitled to be repaid their capital contribution before ordinary shareholders.
+Another feature of is that, in the event of the company being wound up, holders of preference shares are entitled to be repaid their capital contribution before ordinary shareholders.
 However, priority is still given to creditors over shareholders – preference or otherwise.

 3. No voting rights